bluehalo/ansible-roles/hosts/README.md

 Example Playbook
 ----------------

-This example sets the hostname to the EC2 private DNS name:
+This example sets the hostname to the EC2 private DNS name, and adds all servers in a specific group to /etc/hosts:

     - name: Configure Hosts
       become: yes